 #2 Weirdest Animal: Myotonic Goat – Faints When Scared

 Often called fainting goats, myotonic goats have a unique defense mechanism.
 These animals fall when they are scared, and their limbs become rigid.
 When you hear a sudden noise, your muscles naturally tighten for a second before relaxing.
 Myotonic goats are born with a rare condition called Myotonia congenita.
 When they get scared, their muscles do not relax, so they topple over.
 This breed of goat comes in a variety of shapes and sizes.
-The breed was developed in Tennessee by farmers who found them easier to keep in fences than other goat breeds.

 #1 Weirdest Animal: Blue Glaucus – Unique Blue Color